GuYc531/novel_feature_selection/README.md

 - Performance scores (mean/std for train/test/validation splits)
 - A DataFrame of feature importance values

+### `check_for_statistical_differance`
+Performs statistical tests to check for differences between sets of metric scores across multiple quantiles.

+This function evaluates the statistical significance of differences in metric scores across various quantiles of train, test, and validation folds, depending on whether the data follows a normal distribution or not.
+Output:

+- dictionary of compared quantile metric results like:
+{'train':'quantaile_0_quantaile_1': 'Not Significant' ...}
+- meaning, there is no statistical differance between the train scores between quantile 0 and quantile 1.

 ### `plot_feature_importance_across_quantiles`
 Generates a bar plot showing the relationship between feature importance percentiles and model performance metrics.